halilbahar/beeyond/images/README.md

 # Dev Images

-This folder contains docker files for development.
-To build them execute `./build`.
+This folder contains a docker-compose file for development.
+To create and start the service execute `docker-compose up -d`.
 This will produce 2 following images:

 * `beeyond/keycloak-dev`
 * `beeyond/postgres-dev`

-If you want to publish these images or give them other name execute `./build <name>`.
-This will again produce 2 images:

-* `scott/keycloak-dev`
-* `scott/postgres-dev`

 ## PostgreSQL (postgres-dev)